 How we picked the winners

-With many Stocks and Shares ISA providers to choose from, our aim is to help you make a great decision.
-It’s important to remember though, that everyone’s situation is a bit different.
-So that means that while our ratings may be a good starting point for you, it’s also important to confirm that the ISA provider fits your personal needs.
+With many Stocks and Shares ISA providers to pick from, our aim is to help you make a great choice.
+It’s important to remember that everyone’s situation is a bit different.
+So while our ratings may be a good starting point for you, it’s also important to confirm that the ISA provider fits your personal needs.

 We’ve used a variety of factors to arrive at our ratings.
 Here are the ones that were the most important:

-- Platform fee – Unlike a standard share-dealing account, it’s somewhat hard to find a Stocks and Shares ISA provider that doesn’t charge some sort of ongoing account fee.
+- Platform fee – Unlike a standard share-dealing account, it’s hard to find a Stocks and Shares ISA provider that doesn’t charge an ongoing account fee.
 It might not surprise you to hear that our preference is for lower fees.

 - Trading fees – Every time you buy or sell a share in your Stocks and Shares ISA, you’ll have to pay a trade fee.
 Once again, lower is better, as that means more money will stay (and grow) in your account.

 - Fund custody charges – In addition to a platform fee, some brokers charge a fee for holding funds in your account.
 Here it is possible to find accounts that don’t charge a fee, so if funds are a big part of your investing approach, it’s ideal to find an account that doesn’t charge a custody fee.

 - Ease of use – We gave higher scores to platforms that were well-built and easy to navigate.
 This may matter less for the most experienced investors, but all else equal, an easy-to-use platform is definitely a plus.

 - Research and other features – Some platforms featured research and tools to help choose investments for your Stocks and Shares ISA.
 We gave points to those platforms that provided these extras.